-- (1) Prospective spouses may, by agreement, select a proprietary relationship from among the types of proprietary relations set out in Division 2 of this Chapter before the contraction of marriage by an application for marriage pursuant to the procedure prescribed in the Vital Statistics Registration Act.
-The abovementioned declaration of intention takes effect upon the contraction of marriage. - (2) If the prospective spouses do not select a proprietary relationship by an application for marriage and do not enter into a marital property contract, the provisions regarding jointness of property shall apply to their proprietary relations as of the contraction of marriage. - (3) If spouses select a proprietary relationship by an application for marriage and, in addition, enter into a marital property contract, the marital property contract shall be applied to the proprietary relations between the spouses.
+(1) Prospective spouses may, by agreement, select a proprietary relationship from among the types of proprietary relations set out in Subchapter 2 of this Chapter before the contraction of marriage by an application for marriage pursuant to the procedure prescribed in the Vital Statistics Registration Act.
+The abovementioned declaration of intention takes effect upon the contraction of marriage.

+(2) If the prospective spouses do not select a proprietary relationship by an application for marriage and do not enter into a marital property contract, the provisions regarding jointness of property shall apply to their proprietary relations as of the contraction of marriage.
+The provisions regarding jointness of property shall also apply if the spouses have not selected the type of proprietary relations by an agreement to apply Estonian law to the proprietary rights.

+(3) If spouses select a proprietary relationship by an application for marriage and, in addition, enter into a marital property contract, the marital property contract shall be applied to the proprietary relations between the spouses.

-Division 2 Types of proprietary relations
+Subchapter 2 Types of proprietary relations

-Subdivision 1 Jointness of property
+Division 1 Jointness of property

-Sub-subdivision 1 General provisions
+Subdivision 1 General provisions